AuDel-Ada/HSSH-BackEnd/backend/README.md

    - npm install
    - npm run dev

-# TO BE REVIEWED
+# BE CAREFULL TO RUN ESLINT TO CHECK YOUR CODE !
+    - npm run lint
-    - check the CLI npm run lint-fix
+    - npm run lint-fix

+# AND TO FORMAT YOUR DOCUMENT BY PRETTIER !